Mecca:83 (real name Evan Jones) has been knee-deep in vintage drum machines, camera lenses and dusty records for close to two decades.

 Things I’m doing

-• Co-organising WORKINONIT, a monthly music event in Manchester dedicated to building community and providing a platform for artists to share new work
+Co-organising WORKINONIT, a Manchester music event and community, providing a platform for local artists to share new work

 Things I’ve done